trblemakar/add_hx_vlan/README.md

 How to run the program for the first time

 docker run -it --name add_hx_vlan add_hx_vlan-img
-(will prompt for VLAN name/ID, HX Connect IP/password, UCSM password and vCenter username/password)
+(will prompt for HX Connect IP/password, new VLAN name/ID, UCSM password and vCenter username/password)

 How to re-run the program (container) once created